-Steve Priest Dead, Founding Bass Player For British Glam Rock Band, The Sweet, Dies At 72
+Steve Priest Dead, Founding Bass Player For British Glam Rock Band The Sweet Dies At 72

 Priest had a love for music early on and built his own bass guitar in his teens.
 He played in the bands The Countdowns and The Army before forming The Sweet in 1968 alongside vocalist Brian Connolly, drummer Mick Tucker, and guitarist Frank Torpey.

-But it was the classic lineup of the British glam band that dominated the music scene in the mid-1970s when Priest, Connolly, Tucker, and guitarist Andy Scott churned out a succession of rock radio-friendly hits including “Teenage Rampage, “Fox on the Run” and “Love Is Like Oxygen.”
+But it was the classic lineup of the British glam band that dominated the music scene in the mid-1970s when Priest, Connolly, Tucker, and guitarist Andy Scott churned out a succession of rock radio-friendly hits including “Teenage Rampage,” “Fox on the Run,” and “Love Is Like Oxygen.”

-In “Ballroom Blitz,” the band’s breakout 1973 hit, Priest also famously sang the memorable line, “There’s a girl in the corner that no one ignores ’cause she thinks she’s the passionate one.”
+In “Ballroom Blitz,” the band’s breakout 1973 hit, Priest also famously sang the memorable line, “A girl in the corner, let no one ignore her ’cause she thinks she’s the passionate one.”

 The Late Rock Star Is Being Mourned By The Music World

 In addition to Scott, many other members of the music world are remembering Priest and his influence on rock music in the 1970s.
-Heart’s Nancy Wilson described Priest as a “brave glam rock” in an Instagram tribute.
+Heart’s Nancy Wilson described Priest as a “brave glam rocker” in an Instagram tribute.

-Megadeth bassist David Ellefson also paid tribute to the late rock star on Instagram as he noted that Priest’s “writing, vocals, and bass work are without parallel.”
+Megadeth bassist David Ellefson paid tribute to the late rock star on Instagram as he noted that Priest’s “writing, vocals, and bass work are without parallel.”
 Ellefson also pointed to The Sweet’s third studio album, 1974’s Desolation Boulevard, as “one of rock’s greatest albums from that period.”

-Twisted Sister singer Dee Snider, whose career was heavily influenced by The Sweet, also paid tribute to Priest on Twitter, as did Culture Club singer Boy George who wrote that the “great” glam rocker made his teenage years “less lonely.”
+Twisted Sister singer Dee Snider, whose career was heavily influenced by The Sweet, also paid tribute to Priest on Twitter, as did Culture Club singer Boy George, who wrote that the “great” glam rocker made his teenage years “less lonely.”